 GAPS is a complex disorder, and understanding GAPS and GAPS treatment requires learning a lot.
 For those interested in understanding this condition, there are resources available.
 The authoritative book on the subject is Gut and Psychology Syndrome: Natural treatment for autism, ADHD/ADD, dyslexia, dyspraxia, depression and schizophrenia by Dr. Natashia Cambell-McBride.

-Dr. Maggie is one of only 5 doctors in Florida trained in the GAPS protocol used to reverse and treat autism spectrum.
-She is passionate about helping her patients suffering from GAPS-related symptoms.
-Dr. Maggie has made it her mission to not just give her patients relief from their ailments but to strengthen the root of the immune system so that they can better combat any future health challenge.
-In her practice she advocates making all parts of the patient well, because rarely are ailments isolated within the body.
-To learn more about Dr Maggie’s medical philosophy and how it can improve overall health, click here to schedule an appointment.
+At Thrive Health Care we are passionate about helping our patients suffering from GAPS-related symptoms.
+We make it our mission to not just give our patients relief from their ailments but to strengthen the root of the immune system so that they can better combat any future health challenge.
+In our practice we advocates making all parts of the patient well, because rarely are ailments isolated within the body.
+To learn more Thrive Health Care medical philosophy and how it can improve overall health, click here to schedule an appointment.